 old at this time.
 This is quite a difference in age compared to the

-youthful Charlton Heston of the Ten Commandments.
+youthful Charlton Heston from the classic movie The Ten Commandments.

 Aaron was commanded by the Lord to go into the wilderness and meet Moses.
 What a joyful reunion this must have been after many years.